-“Why did you stay in a abusive relationship?”
+“Why did you stay in an abusive relationship?”

 It’s such a common question asked of those who have either left or considered leaving abusive relationships.
 Unfortunately, there’s no simple answer.
-There are lots of factors that can keep people in unhealthy relationships including lack of money, fear, and isolation.
+Many factors can keep people in unhealthy relationships, including lack of money, fear, and isolation.
 Often, guilt plays a major role in why people stay or delay leaving.

 What do we even mean by guilt?

-One of the ways abusive partners get us to stay with them is by convincing us that its our fault when bad things happen in the relationship and that we deserve them.
-They do this using tactics like gaslighting, where they make you question things you know to be true, or act like you hurt them even though they’re the one being abusive.
+One of the ways abusive partners get us to stay with them is by convincing us that it’s our fault when bad things happen in the relationship and that we deserve them.
+They use tactics like gaslighting, where they make you question things you know to be true, or act like you hurt them even though they’re the one being abusive.